|tumbler and polisher parts and upgrades||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 When you've finished, empty the grit into a cloth-lined sieve, rinse it thoroughly, and spread it on some cloth to dry.
 Be careful not to flush away any grit as it may collect in the basin trap.

-The grits and polish come in white plastic screw-top pots for convenience and safety: not plastic bags, and not pots that can't be closed properly once the seal has been broken.
+The grits and polish come in plastic screw-top pots for convenience and safety: not plastic bags, and not pots that can't be closed properly once the seal has been broken.

 Ideally, and budget constraints aside, you should use four drums for the three grit grades and the polish: marked so that you don't mixed them up.
-If you choose to use the same drum, cleaning it out carefully between each phase is vital, as one stray grit particle caught in the drum will scratch your work during the polishing phase, and the scratches are quite hard to remove.
+If you choose to use the same drum, cleaning it out carefully between each phase is vital, as one stray grit particle caught in the drum will scratch your work during the next phase, and the scratches are hard to remove.